Keto Pork Tenderloin Medallions With Balsamic Glaze

-This Paleo & Keto Pork Tenderloin Recipe is an easy, healthy dinner that is bursting with flavor.
-It has a delicious balsamic glaze with capers, always turns out juicy, and is impressive enough to serve to guests.
+These Keto Pork Tenderloin Medallions are an easy, healthy dinner bursting with flavor.
+They are lightly breaded, pan-seared, then coated in a delicious balsamic glaze with lemon zest and capers.
+They are simple enough for a weeknight dinner or impressive enough to serve to guests.

 Course gluten free, keto, Low Carb, Main Course, paleo, whole30

 Whisk together the almond flour, garlic powder, sea salt, and pepper in a large, shallow bowl.

 Trim any extra fat off of the pork tenderloin then cut into 1 ½ - 2 inch medallions.

 Heat oil in a large skillet over medium heat.
 Once hot, use tongs to dredge the medallions in the flour mixture, shake off the excess, and add the pork medallions to the skillet.
 Do not overcrowd the skillet and cook in batches if needed, rinsing out the skillet between each batch.
 Cook 2 - 3 minutes per side, or until nicely browned.
 Do not worry about the pork being cooked through at this time.
 Once the pork is browned, set aside and quickly rinse out the skillet being careful of the hot steam!

 Place the skillet back on the burner and add the balsamic vinegar and chicken broth.
 Bring to boil.
 Add the pork back to the skillet.
 Simmer until the pork is just cooked through (see notes below), 3 - 4 minutes, flipping over after about 2 minutes.

 Add a splash more chicken broth and balsamic vinegar if needed, then, stir the lemon zest and capers into the simmering sauce.

 Continue simmering until your sauce has thickened to your desired consistency.